-There are many different articles on rituals & routines out there circulating throughout the internet on how to celebrate the New Moon by setting your intentions.
-There is really no “official right way” because it’s all about doing whatever you need to do to check in with your own soul, but I thought you might like to see what my personal routine looks like.
+There are many different articles on rituals & routines out there on how to celebrate the New Moon by setting your intentions.
+There is really no “official right way” because it’s all about doing whatever you need to do to check in with your own soul, so it’s important to do what feels best and most meaningful to you, but I thought you might like to see what my personal routine looks like for inspiration.

-Note: It is best, however, to set your intentions within 24 hours AFTER the time the New Moon is exact as you welcome in the new cycle.
+Note: It is best to set your intentions within 24-48 hours AFTER the time the New Moon is exact as you welcome in the new cycle.

 1. Clear the clutter.